How to Do Payroll in Arkansas: Everything Business Owners Need to Know

 - Full-time students can be paid $9.35 per hour as long as they are working fewer than 20 hours.

 Although the federal minimum wage rate is $7.25 an hour, you’ll need to comply with Arkansas’ rate since it’s higher.
-If you need any assistance on the federal guidelines on exemptions, please use the following: Federal Exemptions for Minimum Wage.
+If you need any assistance with the federal guidelines on exemptions, please use the following: Federal Exemptions for Minimum Wage.

 Overtime